Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Located on the northeastern shore of Lake Como, Varenna is better than Como Town if you are looking for a super laid-back vacation in a quiet, tranquil little town, and experience daily life like the locals.

-Varenna has direct train to Milan Central Station which is just an hour train ride from Milan and 15 minutes away by ferry from busy town of Bellagio.
-It is one of the great base to travel to Lake Como without a car.
+Being located only an hour train ride from Milan and 15 minutes away by ferry from busier town of Bellagio and the lovely Menaggio, making Varenna is one of the best place to stay in Lake Como without a car.

 Once a bustling fishing village, Varenna maintains the vibe of an authentically local Italian town.
 Without the trappings of your typical tourist resorts, Varenna is full of cozy bars and cafes, where you can mingle with the locals.